-The situation is changing rapidly, so we have created frequently asked questions (FAQ) to help address common concerns.
-As new information becomes available, this FAQ will be updated.
+The situation is changing rapidly, so we have created frequently asked questions (FAQ) to address common concerns.
+We will update this page as new information becomes available.

 Which ECMS centres are closed?